hzeller/beagleg/Development.md

 ![Processing](./img/machine-control.png)

+### Data flow - layers of processing
+The above pictures gives a general idea of the flow of information.

+Typically, a higher-level component creates a sequence of operations and calls some `Enqueue()` method on a lower level component.
+The decomposing into each of these components allows for easy testing and additional buffering.

+#### GCodeParser
+Parses G-Codes and emits new target coordinates to move to.
+Commands that are not a simple straight line (Arcs and Bezier curves) are converted into smaller movements.

+Output are _absolute_ realworld coordinates for logical axes (e.g. X:100mm) and the desired speed to travel to it.
+They are emitted as callback; in our case they are calling GCodeMachineControl which passes it straight to the planner.

+Type: `{AxisRegister abs_pos, float speed}`

+#### Planner
+Converts the desired movement and its speed into motor movement commands that obey the machine constraints.

+For a straight move, might emit a single output or create an acceleration and a deceleration segment.
+The Planner might need to buffer segments before it can emit them because it needs some look-ahead to know when to start decelerating a bunch of smaller movements to come to a stop in time.

+Output is _relative_ motor steps for each of the motors (e.g.
+Motor2:+322 steps), and the start- and end-speed of the axis that travels _most_ of the steps (called _defining axis_ in BeagleG lingo) - all the other axes are scaled linearly over the move: this results in the linear coordinated move.

+Type: `{int motor_steps[], float start_steps_per_sec, float end_steps_per_sec}`

+#### MotorOperations
+Takes the motor movement requests and converts them into fast-to-be-executed instructions for the hardware.

+Might need to break up longer segments into multiple as each can be at most 64k steps (due to the limits imposed by the fixed-point integer arithmetic).
+Prepares parameters needed for the hardware to calculate the timings between steps using a Taylor-series.

+Also implements means to track where exactly the motor position is at any given time to be able to be ready for e-stop/pause/resume operations.

+Output: various parameters in a packed struct to be enqueued to the hardware ring-buffer (Type: `struct MotionSegment`).

+#### MotionQueue
+This receives the hardware parameters from the MotorOperations and executes it in some micro-controller or FPGA; in this first implementation, this is the PRU in the BeagleBone.
+The `PRUMotionQueue` is the object on the host side communicating via a RingBuffer (residing in PRU SRAM); the PRU side is a fairly simple program implemented in assembly.
+This can be various implementations.

 ### APIs
 The functionality is implemented in a stack of independently usable APIs.
 Each part of the stack has some well-defined task, and possibly delegates